Acorus

 Acorus Species and Varietals

-The genus Acorus is a member of the plant family Acoraceae, and includes three species, though there is a good deal of debate concerning the classification of the species in the genus.
+The genus Acorus is the type genus member of the plant family Acoraceae, and includes just three species, though there is a good deal of debate concerning the classification of the species in the genus.
+The common name 'Sweetgrass' refers to the sweet scent of leaves when they are crushed.
 The best growing zones for Acorus vary by species; for more information, see the descriptions below.
 To find your zone, click here: Zone Map.

 Acorus calamus (Common Sweet Flag, Sway, Muskrat Root) Grows best in zones 2-10 and 14-24.
 Leaves form in an upright clump about 2 feet wide.
 Foliage is sweetly fragrant when bruised or crushed, and plants will die back in winter but return in springtime.
 'Variegatus' is a popular variety that has white-bordered leaves.
 Grows from rhizome. |

-Grows best in zones 3b-10 and 14-24; native to Japan and China.
+Grows best in zones 3b-10 and 14-24; native to Japan, China, Korea, India, Thailand, Myanmar and the Philippines.
 Develops fans of semi-evergreen leaves rising from the ends of rhizomes.
-Spreads by creepers.
-Varieties are listed below.
+The specific epithet gramineus means grass in Latin.
+Varieties are listed and described below.

-Grows best in zones 3b-10 and 14-24; native to Japan and China.
+Grows best in zones 3b-10 and 14-24; native to Japan, China, Korea, India, Thailand, Myanmar and the Philippines.
 Develops fans of semi-evergreen leaves rising from the ends of rhizomes.
-Spreads by creepers.
-Varieties are listed below.
+The specific epithet gramineus means grass in Latin.
+Varieties are listed and described below.

 Caring for Acorus